SystemFw/blog/content/staging/paxos-failures.md

 ### Quorum intersection

-We saw that write repair is necessary to preserve safety, it turns out that it is also _sufficient_.
+We saw that write repair is necessary to preserve safety, but crucially, it is also _sufficient_.

 To see why, consider that in order for the WOR to be set, its value must be written to a majority of storage servers.
 A later writer will